Starting the home mortgage pre-approval process can be confusing at times to many buyers.

 For example, if you own a property, the mortgage, insurance, property taxes, and HOA fees are incorporated into your debt-to-income ratio.

-Once pre-approved, the lender will issue a pre-approval letter typically with a specific amount for which you have been approved up to.
-Also, at this time, you will have a better idea of the interest rate to expect.
+If you are pre-approved, the lender will issue a pre-approval letter typically with a specific amount for which you have been approved up to.

-However, this rate is subject to change up until the rate becomes fixed and/or the loan closes.
+At this time, you will have a better idea of the interest rate to expect.
+However, this rate is subject to change up until the rate is locked and/or the loan closes.